 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) I, Tertios, the one writing down this letter, greet you all in the master.

-OET-LV/Am/_greeting you_all I, Tertios, the one having_written the letter, in the_master.
+OET-LV ˓Am˒_greeting you_all I, Tertios, the one having_written the letter, in the_master.

-SR-GNTἈσπάζομαι ὑμᾶς ἐγὼ, Τέρτιος, γράψας τὴν ἐπιστολὴν, ἐν ˚Κυρίῳ.
+SR-GNT Ἀσπάζομαι ὑμᾶς ἐγὼ, Τέρτιος, ὁ γράψας τὴν ἐπιστολὴν, ἐν ˚Κυρίῳ. ‡

 (Aspazomai humas egō, Tertios, ho grapsas taʸn epistolaʸn, en ˚Kuriōi.)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, cyan:dative/indirect object.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT I, Tertius, the one having written this epistle, greet you in the Lord.